SciEcon/Intelligent-Economics-XAI-Autumn-2021/project3/README.md

 [Statsmodels](https://www.statsmodels.org/) is a Python package that allows users to browse, estimate statistical models, and perform statistical tests.

 ### 2. License
-Statsmodel is a Free/Open Source software, released under the open source Modified BSD (3-clause) license.
+Statsmodel is a free and open-source software, released under the open-source Modified BSD (3-clause) license.
 ### 3. Required Citation
 Seabold, S., & Perktold, J. statsmodels: Econometric and statistical modeling with python.
 2010.
 In 9th Python in Science Conference.